Concordia Documentation

 Dynamic Closing Factor:

 Under this model, the amount of the user's unhealthy portfolio available for liquidation increases as it gets closer to a Health Ratio of 1, rising to a point at which the entire collateral is offered to liquidators.
-Therefore, the dynamic closing factor further incentivizes liquidators in times of stress to compensate for the diminishing dynamic incentives as the portfolio gets closer to bad debt (see equation 8 in the Toxic Liquidation Spiral paper).
+Therefore, the dynamic closing factor further incentivizes liquidators in times of stress to compensate for the diminishing dynamic incentives as the portfolio gets closer to bad debt (see equation 8 in the ).

 In Corcodia’s case, the dynamic close can be set at a higher threshold, thereby closing out the entire portfolio before it reaches a Health Ratio of 1.
 This threshold is called the dynamic close, similar to margin sales in traditional capital markets.
 Note this threshold closeout variable is set by governance.